HichamAf/AWS-Host-My-Resume/README.md

 - Set up aTLS/SSL certificate using AWS Certificate Manager (ACM).
 - Establish a CloudFront distribution (that points to the files in S3).

-AWS Services: S3 · CloudFront · Route 53
+AWS Services: S3 · Route 53 · CloudFront · ACM